aaronparker/aaronparker.github.io/_posts/2013-03-15-prepare-mozilla-firefox-for-enterprise-deployment-and-virtualization.md

 # Installing Firefox

 Download the [Firefox installer in your target language from the Mozilla site](http://www.mozilla.com/firefox/all.html).
-For most deployments the installer won&#8217;t require modification and installation can be automated by passing an INI file with setup configuration details to the installer.
+For most deployments the installer won't require modification and installation can be automated by passing an INI file with setup configuration details to the installer.
 This enables you to control setup and set options such as preventing the desktop shortcut from being added, or control the target directory that Firefox is installed to (useful when virtualizing).

 An installation script for Firefox should perform the following tasks: